ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/web_standards/promise.html.md

 }

 function main() {
-  fetchPerson('1');
+  fetchPerson('1'); // *Creates* promise
-  fetchPerson('1');
+  fetchPerson('1'); // *Creates* another promise
-  // We will see 'decoding data' twice now, as our function is run from scratch twice.
+  // We will see 'decoding data' logged twice,
+  // as our function is run from scratch twice.
 }

 main();